typedb/typedb-docs/0001-typedb/03-admin/02-export-import.md

 ## Import

-For the import to work make sure your target TypeDB server (where your database will be **migrated to**) is working.
+For the import to work make sure the target TypeDB server (where the database will be **migrated to**) is working.

 ### Schema